manacute/Runtime-Terror-C4/README.md

 ![Stalemate](https://user-images.githubusercontent.com/47199055/54682651-e5825180-4ae5-11e9-806c-db24d395d268.PNG)

 ## Game Features
-- Custom Sounds for placing counter, winning, stalemate and reverting a move
+- Custom Sounds for placing counter, winning, stalemate and reverting a move.
-- Undo ability to revert a move
+- Undo ability to revert a move.

 ### Controls
 Use the `mouse` to navigate the game interface and play the game.